asnaqsys/asnaqsys.github.io/concepts/printing/printer-files.md

 The [third renderer](/manuals/hosting/mom/rendering-in-linux.html), `ASNA.QSys.Renderer.PDFOnly`, creates a PDF document and is independent of the Windows OS. `ASNA.QSys.Renderer.PDFOnly` is a .NET (Core) executable.

-As a convinience for deployment, ASNA provides a front-end program called `ASNA.QSys.Renderer` which will invoke one of the two ASNA.QSys.Renderers depending on the operating system where it is being executed.
+As a convenience for deployment, ASNA provides a front-end program called `ASNA.QSys.Renderer` which will invoke one of the two ASNA.QSys.Renderers depending on the operating system where it is being executed.

 ## Alternate Manuscript Uses
 Having the manuscript formatted as an XML document makes it easy to create custom 'renderers' which can process the manuscript in arbitrary ways.
 For instance a custom program can use the manuscript as input to a process that 'grabs' the data from the report much like a traditional report 'scraper' would.